aadarsh-gupta/Hackathons-and-Others/README.md

-# self_projects
+# Hack-A-Thons

-This repository includes projects and data challenges that I work on actively
+This repository includes projects and data challenges I am currently participating or have participated in the past